 Artificial sugars are a subject of controversy in the diet industry.
-They are much sweeter than sugar but contain little or no calories.
+They are much sweeter than sugar but contain few or no calories.

-However, eating artificial sugars can trick the body into thinking it is actually eating sugar.
-This can exacerbate a person's sugar cravings, making it more difficult for them to stick to a no sugar diet.
+However, eating artificial sugars can trick the body into thinking that it is actually eating sugar.
+This can intensify a person's sugar cravings, making it more difficult for them to stick to a no-sugar diet.

 - Sweet'N Low

-People can also look for the chemical names of these sweeteners in ingredients lists, especially in anything marketed as a low sugar, low calorie, or diet food.
-These include:
+People can also look for the chemical names of these sweeteners on ingredients lists, especially in anything marketed as low sugar, low calorie, or diet food.

 5. Do not drink sugar

-Sugar may be easy to avoid in processed foods, but sugar-sweetened drinks, such soda, specialty coffee, sweetened teas, and fruit juices, are one of the most significant sources of added sugars in the diet.
+Sugar may be easy to avoid in processed foods.
+However, sugar sweetened drinks are among the most significant sources of added sugars in the diet.
+These include soda, specialty coffee, sweetened teas, and fruit juices.

-Replacing these drinks with unsweetened herbal tea, coffee without sugar, sparkling mineral water, or just plain water can help a person reduce their sugar intake and stay hydrated.
+Replacing these drinks with unsweetened herbal tea, coffee without sugar, sparkling mineral water, or just water can help a person stay hydrated without increasing their sugar intake.

 6. Focus on whole foods

-A person on a no sugar diet can also aim to eat 100 percent whole foods.
+A person following a no-sugar diet should also aim to eat whole foods.
 Processed foods are more likely to contain refined ingredients or added sugars.